Web Control Module

 In the sidebar, add your server objects by providing a server name and the public IP address that will be coming from that server/gateway being sent to the ThreatLocker DNS server.

-Server name can be used more than once, however, public IP address has to be unique across all objects saved in your organization's instance.
+Server names can be used more than once; however, the public IP address has to be unique across all ThreatLocker customers.
 This needs to be unique in order for your traffic to be correctly matched to your policies that get assigned to your server objects.

 Once the object has been added using 'Add Server', this can now be used in the 'Applies To' dropdown for creating policies.
 These objects will be in a section called 'DNS Servers' in the dropdown, listed by the name setup.